<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=577820730604200&amp;ev=PageView&amp;noscript=1">

 Complex Buying Behavior 1: Identifying a Complex Need

 The first behavior you will notice is that the prospective client identifies a complex need.
 This can cause problems for salespeople who cannot provide something that fulfills all aspects of a client’s need.
 Often, complex needs emerge in scenarios where you have the right product or service, but you cannot meet the client’s delivery requirements.
-In such cases, you may have to adjust how you deliver to a client with complex needs, or help them change how they use what you sell.
+In such cases, you may have to adjust how you deliver to a client with complex buying decisions, or help them change how they use what you sell.
 Regardless of how the complex need could be fulfilled, this buying behavior creates a challenge for the salesperson and their company.

 Complex Buying Behavior 2: Perceiving Risk